hdqquang1/MTRX2700-Major-Project/README.md

 - Although currently done in headsUp.c, make clearing memory more consistent throughout all files.
 - The random seed value generated is limited to the value of the gyroscope, which may result in inconsistent results if the board is moved in the same motion.
 - A few wires are soldered, which can cause for inconsistent performance whereby greater noise can exist.
 This may result in the serial communication not performing as precisely as it can.
+- A constraint is that two laptops are used, however simplify the process with one laptop would be better.

 ## Acknowledgement: